 Art (Painting or Sculpture)

-Communications (Video Production)
+Communications (Video

-Music (Voice or Instrument)
+Production) Music (Voice or

-Photography
+Instrument) Photography

 Speech (Debate)

 Theatre (Performance or Design)

-Each Performance Scholarship recipient receives a \$20,000 yearly award for four years.
+Each Performance Scholarship recipient receives a \$25,000 annual award for the first three years.
+The fourth year will cover full-tuition.
 Scholarships are renewable annually for up to four years of undergraduate study based on the student's academic progress and participation in the program.
-Although students are encouraged to major, they must at least minor in the area of study to be applicable for the scholarship.
+Although students are encouraged to major, they must at least minor in the area of study to be eligible for the scholarship.

-To receive consideration for a La Verne Performance Scholarship, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
+To receive consideration for a La Verne Performance Scholarship, a student must be admitted through the Office of Undergraduate Admission at the La Verne campus and be enrolled as a full-time student.
 The deadline to apply for the Performance Scholarship is February 1st annually.
 Audition or some other work is required as determined by the academic department.

-International Student Scholastic Awards: To be eligible for consideration for an International Student Scholarship Award, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
+International Student Scholastic Awards: To be eligible for consideration for an International Student Scholarship Award, a student must be admitted through the Office of Undergraduate Admission at the La Verne campus and be enrolled as a full-time student.
 La Verne International Student Scholastic Awards are awarded to first-time college students or to transfer students at the point of admission to La Verne.
 Award requirements are available through the Office of Undergraduate Admission.

 University of La Verne Loans: This is a student loan.
-To be eligible for consideration of a La Verne Loan, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
-La Verne Loans are interest free during the student's enrollment.
+To be eligible for consideration of a La Verne Loan, a student must be admitted through the Office of Undergraduate Admission at the La Verne campus and be enrolled as a full-time student.
+La Verne Loans are interest free loans.
 Recipients must have a minimum 2.5 GPA, and have graduated from a California high school.